win2dvp21/Pool/README.md

 - `/detail` You can check the detailed description of the product, and you can also purchase it.

 - `/design` What if you were a designer?
-Let's upload your design and find people to buy together.
+Let's upload your design and find someone else to buy the product together.

-- `/mypage` You can check the purchase history, NFT, and recently viewed products.
+- `/mypage` You can check your history, NFT, and recently viewed products.

-- `/nftlist` Let's look at the NFT you got in one place.
+- `/nftlist` Let's look at NFTs you got for rewards in one place.

 - `/goodsnft`, `/poolnft` Each NFT can be checked in detail.

-- `/shoppinghistory` You can check the details of your purchases on POOL.
+- `/shoppinghistory` You can check the details of your purchase history on POOL.

 ### Wallet Adapter